-According to the BLS, those who work in the health care and social work field make around $49,830 a year.
-Most work in local, state or private hospitals, though some work in ambulatory health care services, nursing and residential care facilities and social assistance agencies and organizations.
+The average case manager earns $53,167 a year.
+Most work in local, state, or private hospitals, though some work in ambulatory health care services, nursing and residential care facilities, and social assistance agencies and organizations.

-These programs use the case study method to help students gain knowledge about human behavior and the social context of their environment.
-Other subjects include: social welfare policies and services, multicultural social work, human diversity, social and economic justice, social work ethical standards and social work research methods.
-These programs also require students to complete final evaluations, a practicum and field placement or internships.
+These programs use the case study method to help students learn about human behavior and the social context of their environment.
+Other topics include social welfare policies and services, multicultural social work, human diversity, social and economic justice, social work ethical standards, and social work research methods.
+These programs also require students to complete final evaluations, a practicum, and field placement or internships.

 A Bachelor of Arts in Social Work program should encourage graduates to pursue licensure and certification as soon as possible.
 Depending on the location of a case manager, the certification and licensure requirements may vary.
 The Commission for Case Manager Certification offers professional certifications for case managers to demonstrate competency and skills.
 The Association of Social Work Boards reports on the requirements and licensure needs of numerous social worker designations.

 Case managers may also consider advancing their careers by earning a master’s degree in social work or related fields like a Master’s in Marriage and Family Therapy.